angadvirk/FoxDash/README.md

 # FoxDash v1.1
-2D Platformer Game developed in Unity using C#.
+2D Platformer Game developed from scratch in Unity.

 This repository contains all the C# scripts applied to the various objects in the unity project.